 Scaling means working between different size versions of the same thing, for example, toy versions of cars and playfood.
 This begins with symbolic and small world toys, where children's play shows that they understand that the small version represents that thing in the real world and behaves in the same way.
 This develops towards an understanding of the relationship between different scaled versions, such as appreciating how large a dinosaur would have been in comparison to the toy model.
-This extends to understanding the spatial relationships represented by maps or models of real places, including scaled distances and proximity to each other.
-In these instances, they are usually representations of real places or arrangements, such as shown below where the diagram (b) represents the actual arrangement (a).
+Older children can understand the spatial relationships represented by maps or models of real places, including scaled distances and proximity to each other.
+These in these instances, they are usually representations of real places or arrangements, such as shown below where the diagram (b) represents the actual arrangement (a).

-Gripton (2020) DOI: 10.1080/0305764X.2020.1745149
+Gripton (2020).